nnisarggada/zenlink/README.md

 ## Getting Started

-Follow these steps to set up and run Zen Link on your server.

 ### Prerequisites

+- Docker and Docker Compose
-- Python 3.x
+- Python 3.x (for development purposes if you want to run the app outside Docker)
-- Flask (Python web framework)
-- pip (Python package manager)

 ### Installation